Another federal appeals court has determined the Second Amendment protects the gun rights of at least some convicted felons.

 “Duarte is an American citizen, and thus one of ‘the people’ whom the Second Amendment protects,” Judge Carlos Bea wrote for a 2-1 court in US v.
 Duarte.
 “The Second Amendment’s plain text and historically understood meaning therefore presumptively guarantee his individual right to possess a firearm for self-defense.
 The Government failed to rebut that presumption by demonstrating that permanently depriving Duarte of this fundamental right is otherwise consistent with our Nation’s history.”

 The ruling deepens the federal circuit split over the constitutionality of the law that bars anyone convicted of a crime punishable by more than two years in prison from ever owning or handling firearms again.
 Felon-in-possession charges are the most common federal gun prosecutions in the nation.
 Continued disagreement over the constitutionality of the law underlying those charges may motivate the Supreme Court to address the issue itself directly, especially the question of whether people who aren’t violent present enough of a dangerous threat to be worthy of a lifetime gun ban.
 The history and tradition test the Court set in 2022’s New York State Rifle and Pistol Association v.
-Bruen has opened up new challenges to all kinds of gun laws, and the Court has yet to hand down another Second Amendment ruling, though the case its current considering is likely to delve into the dangerousness question.
+Bruen has opened up new challenges to all kinds of gun laws, and the Court has yet to hand down another Second Amendment ruling, though the case it’s currently considering is likely to delve into the dangerousness question.

 The Department of Justice, which defended the federal law, did not respond to a request for comment.
 However, it already requested that the Supreme Court review Garland v.
 Range, the other case in which a federal appeals court found the gun ban unconstitutional as applied to non-violent felons.